k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

 The Broadway flow also validates whether the entity exists in the source table.
 If the entity is not found in the main source tables, an Exception is thrown and the entity is rejected.

-See example of a Broadway flow that populates Customer LU table:
+See example of a Broadway flow that populates a main source LU table: